sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 1. Select the **Connectors (1)** tab and note the two connectors **(2)**.

-   >**Note**: One connector is for AD DS and the other is for the Microsoft Entra ID tenant.
+   >**Note:** One connector is for AD DS and the other is for the Microsoft Entra ID tenant.

    ![](media/AZ-800-l3-16.png)